Skip to content

 Bio

-Megan has worked in land management and agroecology for nearly 20 years, with a varied career that has entailed all sorts from working for government delivering agri-environment schemes to managing private estates, working for the CLA as a regional and national advisor, and now her current role at the GWCT as a farmland biodiversity advisor.
+Megan has worked in land management and agroecology for nearly 20 years, with a varied career that has entailed all sorts from working for government delivering agri-environment schemes to managing private estates, working for the CLA as a regional and national advisor, and now her current role at the GWCT as a senior farm environment advisor.
 Within this role, Megan facilitates two large Farmer Clusters, undertaking ecological surveys, planning and overseeing habitat connection, creation and management, and providing training and events.
 She also delivers GWCT advisory services and manages several individual client portfolios.

 Megan is a Member of the Chartered Institute of Ecology and Environmental Management and is listed on the BASIS Environmental Advisers Register.